Climate-related financial disclosure: key features and guidance to prepare

 The climate-related financial disclosures will be located in a new 'sustainability report'.
 The Explanatory Memorandum to the Act notes that the sustainability report will likely be contained in an entity's annual report to be lodged with ASIC as part of the entity's annual reporting obligations.
 Importantly, the timing of lodgement of the sustainability report is to be consistent with the timing of lodgement of the remainder of the annual report.

-The draft ASRS (the final form of which the climate statements must comply with) states that material information can be included in an entity's climate-related financial disclosures by cross-reference.
-Unlike cross-referencing in a directors' report or financial report, which is provided for under ASIC Corporations (Directors' Report Relief) Instrument 2016/188, based on the draft ASRS, it appears that cross-referencing for the purposes of climate-related financial disclosure may be made to 'another report published by the entity' or to a document that 'accompanies' the directors' report and financial report (eg within the operating and financial review section of an annual report).
-The draft ASRS requires cross-referenced information to meet specific criteria to be included in an entity's disclosures.
+The ASRS (which the climate statements must comply with) states that material information can be included in an entity's climate-related financial disclosures by cross-reference.
+Unlike cross-referencing in a directors' report or financial report, which is provided for under ASIC Corporations (Directors' Report Relief) Instrument 2016/188, based on the ASRS, it appears that cross-referencing for the purposes of climate-related financial disclosure may be made to 'another report published by the entity'.
+The ASRS requires cross-referenced information to meet specific criteria to be included in an entity's disclosures.
 These requirements ensure that the cross-referenced information is available on the same terms and at the same time as the climate-related financial disclosures, does not compromise understandability, includes a precise reference to the specified part of the report, and explains how to access the cross-referenced report.

 The sustainability report will require a climate statement, any notes to the climate statement, any statements prescribed by regulation and a directors' declaration.